Nabil Maleh: Films

 Nabil Maleh became the father of Syrian cinematography, he was not only director, but also a scriptwriter and producer.
 His works were appreciated in the World community.
 His first film Family Problem (1964) had duration of 35 minutes and premiere took its place in Prague.
 After that film, Nabil Maleh created three more works that were sponsored by Syrian TV, A Surprise, Dreams, and Two Man and Woman.
-All of films lasted for 70 minutes.
+All the films lasted for 70 minutes.
 Through his films, Nabil Maleh was reacting at modern issues such as Palestinian conflict or Vietnam War.
 Napalm (1970) was Maleh's reaction to the injustice taking place in Vietnam and Palestine.
-The director always tried to go along with modern problems, and influence of 'outside' issues always could be seen in his works.
-For example, short documentary film Rocks (1970) was created in order to show hard conditions of quarry workers.
-The most influential film was made in 1970, Men Under the Sun, where Nabil Maleh expressed struggle of Palestinian people.
+The director always tried to go along with modern problems, and the influence of 'outside' issues always could be seen in his works.
+For example, the short documentary film Rocks (1970) was created in order to show the hard conditions of quarry workers.
+The most influential film was made in 1970, Men Under the Sun, where Nabil Maleh expressed the struggle of the Palestinian people.
 The director's most productive period was in the 1970s.
 During this decade, Nabil Maleh created a name for himself in global society.
 The Leopard (1972) brought fame to Mr. Maleh.
 For the filming of The Leopard the director received the Locarno International Film Festival’s Special Prize.
 In this film Mr. Maleh expressed confrontations between feudal system in Syria and rivals.
 In 1981 Nabil Maleh left Syria, and, after 10 years, he produced one of the most popular films of his filmography: The Extra (1993).
 In this film, Nabil Maleh raised the common issue of relationships between men and woman, that was very sharp in Syria.
-When young man and widow try to be with each other, it face the condemnation from society.
+When a young man and widow try to be with each other, they face condemnation from society.